pi-hole/docs/docs/routers/fritzbox.md

 Internet/Filter/Prioritization -> Real-time applications -> New rule
 ```

-Since all settings go through the Pi-hole, select this as the device to which the rule should apply.
+Select your Pi-hole as the device to which the rule should apply.
 If you are unsure, "`All devices`" may also be useful selection here.
-As "`Network Application`" select the entry you just created "`DNS`".
+As "`Network Application`" select the "`DNS`" entry you just created.

 ## Optional: Allow DNS queries only from the Pi-hole

 After configuring the Pi-hole as the network's DNS server, the setup is complete.
 However, there is still a risk of clients trying to bypass your Pi-hole as network devices can connect directly to other, freely available, DNS servers on the Internet.
 However, this can be easily prevented by a suitable filter rule.

+!!! warning
+    Some devices or applications use hard-coded DNS servers and may not work as expected if they can't be reached.
+If you observe such behavior, you can easily remove the affected device from this filter.

 If not already present, create two access profiles (e.g. "`Standard`" and "`Unrestricted`") under